 About Husqvarna Group

-The Husqvarna Group is the largest global manufacturer of equipment for handling green areas, including chainsaws, brush cutters, robotic lawnmowers and garden tractors.
+The Husqvarna Group is the largest global manufacturer of equipment for handling green areas, including chainsaws, brush cutters, robotic lawnmowers, and garden tractors.
 The group is the European market leader in household irrigation products and one of the world’s leading manufacturers of cutting and diamond tools and equipment for the construction and stone industries.
-In 2017, the group’s net sales totalled SEK 39 billion (about R$ 16 billion).
+In 2017, the group’s net sales totaled SEK 39 billion (about R$ 16 billion).
 The company consists of 13,000 employees in 40 countries.